CedricBeckerFFW/expandingformatter/README.md

 INTRODUCTION
 ------------

-This module provides a formatter for existing text, long text and text with summary widget types.
+This module provides a formatter for existing text field.
 This module allows you to change how the content is being display.
 And (formatted) by providing new format types.